 - Pat 2 cutlet halves dry with paper towels and place between 2 layers of plastic wrap.
 Pound cutlets into rough 5 by 4-inch rectangles; about ¼ inch thick, using a meat pounder, if desired.
 Set half of your veal cutlets aside.

-- At your workstation, sprinkle or brush ½ teaspoon of the wine soaked sage and rosemary mixture on each slice of veal.
+- Sprinkle or brush ½ teaspoon of the wine soaked sage and rosemary mixture on each slice of veal.

 - Place a slice of prosciutto on top of the provolone, adjusting and cutting the slice as necessary to fit on top of veal.
 There can be no excess or anything hanging over edge of veal.